mijchou/NLP--BBCNewsClassifier/README.md

     ##   tech                 0             0        0     0   91

-It works pretty well so far!
-The diag
+It looks pretty good so far!
+The main diagonal gives us the number of correct prediction for each category.

 ``` r
 knn.acc <- sum(diag(knn.mat))/sum(knn.mat)